 Our classes are geared toward all levels of ability and experience.
 Classes offer a chance to explore material and techniques that can’t be covered in a rehearsal setting.
 Our teaching artists are industry professionals with decades of experience in regional, professional and educational theatre who believe strongly in our own continued education and networking in order to bring the most exciting & innovative classes to our students.

-All classes typically run in 2 terms: FALL: September through December & SPRING: January through April.
+Classes run in 2 terms: FALL: September through December & SPRING: January 23 through April 30, 2020.
 Summer session dates and offerings vary.

 Not all classes are offered at all times